 This course will discuss the fundamental problems of human beings relating to one another in a civilized society.
 These problems deepen dramatically in importance and difficulty when we call upon the coercive power of the state to settle our disputes.
 The texts in this class will examine questions of justice, duty, right, and law, and they will ask about the extent to which these are grounded in positive human legislation versus the extent to which they are grounded in a higher divine or natural order.

-The ancient epic tradition of Homer stands at the beginning of all western literature.
+The ancient epic tradition of Homer stands at the beginning of all Western literature.
 Many centuries later, Virgil self-consciously imitates this beginning in order to do for the Romans what Homer did for the Greeks.
 These poems tell the tale of larger-than-life heroes on the plain of battle, of gods aiding and foiling the plans of men, of glorious victory and pitiful loss—all in lofty lines of dactylic hexameter.
-In this course, we will read through the whole of the Iliad, the Odyssey, and the Aeneid, and we will study both the cultural milieu in which these epics were composed and the later culture that they helped to found.
+In this course, we will study both the cultural milieu in which these epics were composed and the later culture that they helped to found.

 We will read: Odyssey I–V, Odyssey VI–X, Odyssey XI–XIV, Odyssey XV–XX, Odyssey XXI–XXIV, Iliad I–V, Iliad VI–X, Iliad XI–XIV, Iliad XV–XX, Iliad XXI–XXIV, Aeneid I–II, Aeneid III–IV, Aeneid V–VII, Aeneid VIII–X, and Aeneid XI–XII.

 While many associate the tradition of epic poetry with the pagan Greeks and Romans, both Dante and Milton qualify for the laurel crown right along with the best of them.
 These Christian epics, however, expand the focus to the whole sweep of history from the fall of Satan to the return of Christ and the whole cosmos of heaven and earth, hell and purgatory.
-In this course, we will cover the entire Divine Comedy, including discussion of its background in medieval philosophy and theology, and we will cover the whole of Paradise Lost, including reflection on the culture of post-Reformation England.
+In this course, we will look at The Divine Comedy, including discussion of its background in medieval philosophy and theology, and we will cover Paradise Lost, including reflection on the culture of post-Reformation England.

 We will read: Inferno Intro and I–XI, Inferno XII–XXII, Inferno XXIII–XXXIII, Purgatorio I–XI, Purgatorio XII–XXII, Purgatorio XXIII–XXXIII, Paradiso I–XI, Paradiso XII–XXII, Paradiso XXIII–XXXIII, Paradise Lost I–II, Paradise Lost III–IV, Paradise Lost V–VI, Paradise Lost VII–VIII, Paradise Lost IX–X, and Paradise Lost XI–XII.

 The great treasury of Greek drama, the vast majority of which has now been lost, was written by a small handful of writers, in a single Greek city, with a population in the tens of thousands, emerging from the illiterate depths of bronze-age prehistory.
 One might be forgiven for guessing that the products of these writers would not survive the test of time.
 And yet—the treatment of the human condition by Aeschylus and Sophocles, Euripides and Aristophanes, has proved to hold enduring interest across centuries and cultures.
-In this course we will read about Agamemnon and the vengeance of his murder by his son Orestes.
-We will read about the pitiful plight of Oedipus, and reflect on the paradoxes of freedom and fate.
-We will read about the comic portrayal of Socrates in the Clouds, and we will ask what all these very old Greek things have to do with human beings today.
+As we read, we will ask what all these very old Greek things have to do with humanity today.

 We will read: Prometheus Bound, Agamemnon, The Libation Bearers, The Eumenides, Ajax, Oedipus Rex, Oedipus at Colonus, Antigone, The Bacchae, Medea, Hippolytus, Helen, The Birds, The Clouds, and The Frogs.